Cindy Perlin, LCSW

 In a 2015 review of controlled studies of cannabinoids in the treatment of chronic neuropathic pain the authors concluded that cannabinoids provide significant pain relief in chronic neuropathic pain in conditions where other treatments do not work.
 They found that reported side effects in the reviewed studies were minor.

-A survey of 100 consecutive medical marijuana patients who were returning for their annual recertification in Hawaii found that 97% used marijuana primarily for relief of chronic pain.
+A survey of 100 consecutive medical marijuana patients who were returning for their annual recertification in Hawaii found that 97% used marijuana primarily for the relief of chronic pain.
 They reported an average 64% decrease in pain—a decrease on a 10-point pain scale from 7.8 to 2.8.
 Half also reported relief from stress and anxiety; 45% reported insomnia relief, and 71% reported no negative side effects.
 No serious adverse effects were reported.
 Some of the patients reported they were able to reduce or eliminate their use of opioids.

 Given that marijuana is considerably safer than opioids and can provide significant pain relief, the current preference by medical professionals and regulators for use of opioids not only makes no sense, it is causing unnecessary harm and death.